 - Weave ends as you work

-- Ch1 at beginning of round/row does not count as stitch.
+- Ch1 at beginning of round/row does not count as a stitch.

 - Stitch count is in ( ) at end of the round.
-Stitch count is same as previous round, unless noted.
+Stitch count is the same as the previous round unless noted.

 - Work instructions in [ ] as designated